GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/passport.md

 var passportFacebook = require('../auth/facebook').passport;
 ```

-Here ```require('../auth/facebook').passport``` will include the passport
+Here, `require('../auth/facebook').passport` will include the passport
 strategy that we have configured.

-Then add the routes for the strategy.
-First we are going to register the
+Then, add the routes for the strategy.
+First, register the
 callback route and then the authenticate route.

-The authenticate route first validates the jwt token that is been sent by
+The authenticate route first validates the JWT token that has been sent from the
-Gluu Server to passport server.
-If the JWT is valid then the user is
+Gluu Server to the Passport server.
+If the JWT is valid, then the user is
-redirected to the strategy and user can be authenticated there and the
+redirected to the strategy and the user can be authenticated there.
+The
-response of the user authentication is redirected to callback route.
+user authentication response is redirected to the callback route.

-If the callback routes receives the user data then user is been
+If the callback routes receive the user data, then the user has been
-redirected to Gluu.
+redirected to the Gluu Server.

 ```javascript
 //==================== facebook ================